-Blaze kills eight in Paris apartment block, woman arrested
+Blaze kills nine in Paris apartment block, woman arrested

-PARIS (Reuters) - Flames tore through an apartment block in Paris, killing at least eight people in the early hours of Tuesday, after what prosecutors said looked like an arson attack.
+PARIS (Reuters) - Flames tore through an apartment block in Paris, killing at least nine people in the early hours of Tuesday, after what prosecutors said looked like an arson attack.

-Police said they had arrested a 40-year-old woman who lived in the building on suspicion of starting the blaze in the upscale 16th arrondissement.
+Police said they arrested a 40-year-old woman who lived in the building on suspicion of starting the blaze in the upscale 16th arrondissement.

 Firefighters in breathing apparatus scaled ladders to rescue residents stranded on balconies on the eight-storey block on Rue Erlanger.
 Some were hoisted down on ropes and at least one person abseiled to safety.